-- 1. The student's (appellant's) name
+- a.
+The student's (appellant's) name

-- 2. The appellant's student ID number
+- b.
+The appellant's student ID number

-- 3. The appellant's return mailing address
+- c.
+The appellant's return mailing address

-- 4. What is being appealed.
+- d.
+What is being appealed.
 If the appeal is in relation to a grade, then the course name and number must be included.
-If the
+If the appeal is in relation to a policy, then the policy must be identified.

+- e.
+Full details regarding the grounds for appeal and copies of all